4/30/2025

 SVP of Investor Relations

-Good morning everyone and welcome to Canbis Q1 presentation.
-My name is Mattias Hritchhoff, I'm SVP of Invest Relations.
-I'm here today with our CEO, Varnio Becker, and our CFO, David Kenyon.
-We will start with the presentation followed by a Q&A. If you wish to ask a question during the Q&A, you can press pound key five or you can write in the chat to me and I will read out your questions.
+Good morning, everyone, and welcome to Camby's Q1 presentation.
+My name is Mattias Richthoff.
+I'm SVP of Investor Relations.
+I'm here today with our CEO, Werner Becker, and our CFO, David Kenyon.
+We will start with the presentation, followed by a Q&A. If you wish to ask a question during the Q&A, you can press pound key five, or you can write in the chat to me and I will read out your questions.
 So the agenda for today, we will start with some highlights by Werner and then we will move on to the financial summary with David.
-Then Werner will come back and speak a bit about the operational highlights of the quarter and then finally we will have the Q&A. With that, I hand over to you Werner.
+Then Werner will come back and speak a bit about operational highlights of the quarter.
+And then finally, we will have the Q&A. With that, I hand over to you, Werner.
 Thank you.

 speaker